DartCF/EPathDash/README.md

 # E.PathDash

+This repository contains the R shiny application code, data collection and analysis scripts, and cleaned data files used to create the E.PathDash web application.

 ### Introduction

 E.PathDash is a Shiny application that facilitates re-analysis of gene expression data from pathogens clinically relevant to Cystic Fibrosis.
 The application runs pathway activation analysis of KEGG pathways and gene ontology (GO) terms for a set of RNA-seq datasets compiled from the [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/).
 The datasets cover the pathogens *Pseudomonas aeruginosa*, *Staphylococcus aureus*, *Streptococcus sanguinis*, and *Bacteroides thetaiotaomicron*.
 Users can rapidly toggle between experimental comparisons and different studies of the same phenomenon, enabling them to judge the extent to which observed responses are reproducible.